Glassell Park, Los Angeles: Geography

 According to the Mapping L.A. project of the Los Angeles Times, Glassell Park is bordered on the north by Glendale, on the northeast and east by Eagle Rock, on the southeast by Mount Washington, on the south and southwest by Elysian Valley and on the west by Atwater Village.

-The neighborhood is located in a relatively hilly region of the San Rafael Hills mountain range.
+The neighborhood is located in a relatively hilly region of the Repetto Hills.
 Due to its hilly geography, many Glassell Park homes are built on hillsides with views of the surrounding area.
 Like many hillside areas in Southern California, the LAFD imposes parking restrictions on certain streets during high-fire-danger "red flag" days.

 In early 2013, a local artist installed large letters spelling "Glassellland" in the vacant hills above the Glassell Park Recreation Center.
 The name "Glassellland" is a reference to "Hollywoodland"—a real estate development whose promotional sign still stands as the famous Hollywood Sign.